Command Palette

 To use Redis with WordPress:

-127.0.0.1 on port 6379.This error indicates that the Redis service is either not running or not accessible at the specified address.
+127.0.0.1 on port 6379.The error Redis is unreachable: Connection refused [tcp://127.0.0.1:6379] indicates that the Redis service is either not running or not accessible at the specified address.
 Here are steps to troubleshoot and fix this issue:

 bind 127.0.0.1